 From seafood in Killala to the café scene of Ballina, this section of the route is the perfect opportunity to live and breathe the Wild Atlantic Way.
 Take in a few words of Irish or surf the magnificent waves of Lacken and neighbouring Easkey and Enniscrone in county Sligo.
 Maybe you might choose to reflect on 5,000 years of civilisation and embark on a history tour through the most extensive Neolithic site in the world at Céide Fields to exploring the monastic settlements and Jackie Clarke Collection in Ballina, the Woollen Mills of Foxford or the Family Heritage Centre at Enniscoe House.

 From some of the best surfing spots in Europe, to kayaking, stand up paddle boarding, deep sea angling, boat trips, golfing and fishing.
 Take on North Mayo’s outdoor challenges amidst a stunning backdrop of the Atlantic, mountains, rivers and lakes.
-From the Belderrig Bronze Man triathlon (open to men and women) to the Giro de Baile cycle sportive and lots more there will be many adventures in store for you to take on in 2015.
+From the Belderrig Bronze Man triathlon (open to men and women) to the Giro de Baile cycle sportive and lots more there will be many adventures in store for you to take on in 2018.

 From the oldest Neolithic site in the world at Ceide Fields to the famous Downpatrick Head in Ballycastle, a signature point on the Wild Atlantic Way, there is much to explore around our towering cliffs.
 Explore the archaeology of Belderrig through to the historic town of Killala (which has a gigantic round tower): a key historical town famous for the march of General Humbert and his French forces.